ureport-web/ureport-standalone/README.md

 # How to install
 1. Download or clone the repo.
 2. Open a command line terminal
-3. cd to the location of the UReport server
+3. cd to the location of the folder
 4. Run `npm install`
 5. Go to config folder, change DBHost and PORT if it is different from the given one
     + If you need to deploy is as prod, please modify the file **production.json**
 6. Run `npm install --global coffeescript`
-7. Run `coffee initalization.coffee ` to initilize db (You can edit the payload in the file if you want provide different user information)
+7. Run `coffee initialization.dev.coffee ` to initilize the dev data base
+    + the script will create a admin user, system setting and dashboard templates
 8. Run `npm start` to start the server
 9. Open browser and go to http://localhost:4100 to start using the application
     + By default, there is one admin user created for you with credential admin/1234.
 You can change it in the app or use API to add more user.